Types of ADCs: How They Work and What They’re Used For

 Dual-slope and multi-slope integration

-The next two types of integrating ADCs— dual-slope and multi-slope—overcome the limitations of single-slope ADCs.
-They offer the following advantages:
+The next two types of integrating ADC— dual-slope and multi-slope—overcome the limitations of single-slope ADC and have the following advantages:

-The improved accuracy of these ADCs results from using a ratio of values measured off the same capacitor, rather than an absolute value measured from a capacitor (as in single-slope ADCs).
+The improved accuracy of these ADCs results from using a ratio of values measured off of the same capacitor, rather than an absolute value measured from the capacitor (as in single-slope ADCs).

-The reduced sensitivity to interference follows from the averaging approach (i.e., integration) used in these ADCs.
+The reduced sensitivity to interference comes from the averaging approach (i.e., integration) that’s used.
 By matching the integration time to a multiple of the power supply’s alternating current period, the ADC becomes insensitive to the effect of the power supply’s ‘hum’ and its harmonics.

-While offering excellent precision, these ADCs are slower than successive approximation ADCs due to the time required for the integrating functions to occur.
+While offering excellent precision, these ADCs are slower than successive approximation (SAR) ADCs due to the time taken by the integrating functions.

-As noted above, dual-slope ADCs achieve very good accuracies without a heavy reliance on the stability of components used.
-But this comes at a cost: speed.
-Unlike successive approximation and delta-sigma ADCs (that can achieve both resolution and speed), there’s a trade-off between resolution and speed for dual-slope ADCs.
+Unlike successive approximation and delta-sigma ADC (that can achieve both resolution and speed), there’s a trade-off between resolution and speed for dual-slope ADC.

-In multi-slope ADCs, each conversion consists of several, fast dual-slope cycles.
+In multi-slope ADC, each conversion consists of several, fast dual-slope cycles.
 Corrections are made between successive cycles to further improve accuracy.

-The multi-slope approach is even more tolerant of component imperfections than dual-slope and results in higher accuracy.
-Multi-slope ADCs are used in top-of-the-line digital multimeters (e.g., 8.5-digit multimeters) for this reason.
+The multi-slope approach is even more tolerant of component imperfections than dual-slope, and results in higher accuracy.
+For this reason, multi-slope ADC is used in top-of-the-line digital multimeters (e.g., 8.5-digit multimeters).

 Conclusion

-Analog-to-digital converters (ADCs) are essential for modern applications where analog and digital data come together.
-There are many types of ADCs, each suited for different applications based on their strengths and weaknesses.
+Analog-to-digital converters (ADC) are essential for modern applications where analog and digital data come together.
+There are many types of ADC, each suited for different applications based on their strengths and weaknesses.

-In this article, we’ve looked at the most widely used types of ADCs, how they work, and where they are used.
+In this article, we’ve looked at the most widely used types of ADC, how they work, and where they are used.